 6. Vendors who apply to sell crafts must follow these guidelines: the products must be created, sewn, constructed, or otherwise fashioned from component materials or items thematic with the image of the TCFM.

 Market Conduct and Market Procedures

-9. The size and location of a vendor’s stall space at each market will be determined at the discretion of the Market Manager.
+9. The size and location of a vendor's stall space at each market will be determined at the discretion of the Market Manager.
 TCFM expects all vendors to be flexible about this determination.
+Vendor's maximum length of displayed products and vendor’s vehicle shall not exceed 24 feet from curb; and bein accordance with applicable laws for fire lane access.
 Location of market stall spaces are not guaranteed to a vendor from year to year.
-The fee for a 10’x10’ stall space is $25.00 per week.

 - Vendors shall keep their market stalls as safe and orderly as possible and shall comply with all county health codes, including keeping all food products at least 6 inches above the ground.

-- Market stall must be clean before leaving the market.
+- Market stall must be swept clean before leaving the market.

-- No alcoholic beverages, chewing tobacco, smoking, bicycling, skating, skateboarding, or dogs are permitted in or around the market area.
+- No alcoholic beverages or vendor’s appearing intoxicated, chewing tobacco, smoking, bicycling,skating, skateboarding, or dogs are permitted in or around the market area.

 - Radios are not allowed to be played during market time.

 - Vendors shall be appropriately attired during market hours.
 Shoes and shirts must be worn at all times.